 There are numerous terms used by Southern Oregon University in its policy and procedures.
-In this section, you will find a list of terms and their definitions for the purposes of this report.
+In this section, you will find a list of terms and their definitions for the purposes of this report as defined in the University's Equal Opportunity, Harassment, and Sexual Misconduct policy (GEN.009 Equal Opportunity Harassment and Sexual Misconduct.pdf (sou.edu)).